 Floor values

-The average floor value of 113 transit systems is -72.66% (standard deviation = 11.58%) and Figure 2 maps floor values for the US public transit systems in our study.
+The average floor value of 113 transit systems is -72.66% (standard deviation = 11.58%) and maps floor values for the US public transit systems in our study.
 We express these values as negative differences from previous demand levels: larger negative numbers are lower floors.
 We can see clear geographic differences: cities in the Deep South and Midwest have higher floor values (i.e., negative but smaller in magnitude—less decline in public transit).
 Meanwhile, high tech cities such as the San Francisco Bay area and university cities such as Ithaca, Ann Arbor, and Madison generally have a very low floor value.